surajsureshkumar/masters-big-data/README.md

 remove_character.py: The script will clean the data by removing duplicate entries, and the result will be saved as find_dependencies.tsv

 ### <ins>The script file in the Views directory can be run on datagrip or any other IDEs that you prefer</ins>

+**All contributions must be original work.
+Copying content or code from external sources without proper attribution or permission is strictly prohibited and may lead to plagiarism concerns**